ittovate/demo-stripe-manager/README.md

 Examples of payment link usage:

-**1-** Subscribe to a service: Create a payment link for recurring subscriptions, e.g., "Join Monthly Book Club - $15/month"

-**2-** Register for an event: Use a payment link for event registration, e.g., "Sign up for Conference - $199"
+ Register for an event: Use a payment link for event registration, e.g., "Sign up for Conference - $199"

 ### price catalog management